Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Introduction

 \subsection{Our scope}

-In this survey, we focus on the confluence of the two emerging paradigms: pervasive computing and artificial intelligence, which is named \textit{Pervasive AI}.
+In this survey, we focus on the confluence of the two emerging paradigms: pervasive computing and artificial intelligence, which we name \textit{Pervasive AI}.
 The pervasive AI is a promising research field, in which the system design is highly correlated to the resource constraints of the ubiquitous participants (e.g., memory, computation, bandwidth, and energy.) and the communication overheads between them.
-More specifically, the size of some deep AI models, their computational requirements and their energy consumption may exceed the memory or the battery level of some devices, which restricts them from participating in the collaborative system.
+More specifically, the size of some deep AI models, their computational requirements and their energy consumption may exceed the available memory (e.g., RAM) or the power supply capacity of some devices, which restricts them from participating in the collaborative system.
 Furthermore, the process of decentralized training or inference may involve a big number of participants that potentially communicate over wireless links, which creates new challenges related to channels capacities and conditions, the delay performance, and the privacy aspect.
-Therefore, the pervasive AI should rely on various parameters, including the optimal AI partitioning, the wise design of architectures and algorithms managing the distributed learning, and the smart selection and scheduling of pervasive participants supported by efficient communication protocols, while accounting for the channel dynamics and communication overheads.
+Therefore, the pervasive AI should rely on various parameters, including the optimal AI partitioning, the efficient design of architectures and algorithms managing the distributed learning, and the smart selection and scheduling of pervasive participants supported by efficient communication protocols.
 Not only that, all the on-device constraints should be taken into consideration such as the memory, the computation, the energy, not to mention the privacy requirements of the system.
 Finally, the load of real-time inferences (e.g., an area that needs 24/7 surveillance), the pace of data collection (e.g., weather monitoring) and the dynamics of the studied environment should also be considered as they highly impact the number of selected participants and the parallelization strategies.
 In this paper, we survey the aforementioned challenges in deploying pervasive AI models and algorithms.
-Particularly, we provide a deep study of resource-efficient distributed learning for the training phase, the inference tasks, and the online learning involving real-time training and decision process.
-We start by identifying the motives behind establishing a pervasive AI system for IoT applications and its corresponding communication and resource challenges.
+Particularly, we provide a deep study of resource-efficient distributed learning for the training phase, the inference tasks, and real-time training and decision process.
+We start by identifying the motives behind establishing a pervasive AI system for IoT applications and the corresponding communication and resource challenges.